-Nevada is a notable lithium resource not only because of its vast reserves but also because it’s home to the famous Tesla Gigafactory.
+Nevada is a notable lithium resource not only because of its vast reserves but also because it’s home to one of the Tesla Gigafactories.
 There, Tesla plans to produce as many as 500,000 battery packs per year and will consume nearly all of today’s annual lithium supply to do it.

 The company’s CEO, Elon Musk, announced early on that Tesla would be sourcing its materials from North American producers first.
-And this puts Albemarle in a powerful position.
+And this put Albemarle in a powerful position.

 The company also has lithium operations in Kings Mountain, NC, and New Johnsonville, TN.

-Outside the U.S., Albemarle produces from its assets in the Salar de Atacama in Chile and markets its products all over the world, including in Germany, China, India, Japan, Korea, and Taiwan.
+Outside the U.S., the company also owns a 49% share in a Talison Lithium mine in Australia.
+Albemarle produces its assets in the Salar de Atacama in Chile and markets its products all over the world, including in Germany, China, India, Japan, Korea, and Taiwan.

 If you'd rather go the ETF route, Global X Lithium & Battery Tech ETF (NYSE: LIT) is your best bet.

-The past year alone has shot the ETF up by nearly 30%, as of this writing:
+The past year alone has shot the ETF up by over 20%, as of this writing:

 It’s worth noting that much of the growth in this ETF has come from these three companies alone.

-FMC, SQM, and Albemarle are (in that order) the largest lithium-mining holdings in the Global X Lithium & Battery Tech ETF, and they stand alongside many of the battery producers listed above.
+Jiangxi Ganfeng Lithium, Albemarle, and SQM are (in that order) the largest lithium-mining holdings in the Global X Lithium & Battery Tech ETF, and they stand alongside many of the battery producers listed above.